Managing Side Effects of Oral Targeted Therapies in CLL

-Although tumor lysis syndrome is the most serious early side effect of venetoclax where it kills the cancers cells too fast for the kidney to handle, with the standard slow ramp up dosing and with careful monitoring, it is rarely a problem these days.
+Although tumor lysis syndrome is the most serious early side effect of venetoclax, where it kills the cancer cells too fast for the kidney to handle, with the standard slow ramp-up dosing and with careful monitoring, it is rarely a problem these days.

 Diarrhea and/or Nausea

-About half of the patients will get some GI issues that can usually be handled by change in diet and medications, both over the counter or by prescription to help with the symptoms.
+About half of the patients will get some GI issues that can usually be handled by a change in diet and medications, both over the counter or by prescription, to help with the symptoms.